hello@growthengineering.co.uk

 Social learning feeds into our natural instinct to share our experiences.
 It’s a great way to connect the power of experiential learning and learning from others.

-This matters because sharing, collaboration and learning from each other is important to most modern workers.
+This matters because knowledge sharing and collaboration is important to most modern workers.
 Research shows that 77% say collaborative technology such as social media is crucial to how they work with colleagues and clients today.

 The impact of a good knowledge sharing culture can be staggering.
 In fact, it has been shown to increase profits by 29%.